 - Talk to your insurance provider about the alternative accommodation options which are available under your insurance cover.
-AA Home Insurance will provide alternative accommodation up to the value of 50% of the contents sum insured.
+AA Home Insurance will provide alternative accommodation.

 - Ensure you consider essentials such as medication, clothing, important personal items such as phones, wallets, handbags and items you will need day to day.

 - Ensure your property and outbuildings are securely locked before you leave.

 - Don’t return until it’s safe to do so.
 Listen to advice from your local authorities as to when it’s safe to return to your house.